vuejs/vue/CONTRIBUTING.md

 The unit tests are written with Jasmine and run with Karma.
 The e2e tests are written for and run with CasperJS.

+### Test Browser Notes

-Note that the unit tests will automatically be run in Chrome, Firefox and Safari.
+When running the default `grunt` task, the unit tests will automatically be run in Chrome, Firefox and Safari.
 If you are not on a Mac, or don't have one of the browsers installed on your system, you can modify the [karma config in gruntfile.js](https://github.com/vuejs/vue/blob/dev/gruntfile.js#L38) to only run Karma tests in browsers that are available on your system.
 Just make sure don’t check in the gruntfile changes for the commit.